1. LICENSE GRANT AND RESTRICTIONS

 6.2 Protection of Confidential Information.
 The parties each agree to collect, store, and use all CI provided to it or obtained by it as a result of this Agreement, in a manner that: (i) protects the security, confidentiality and integrity of the CI; (ii) ensures against reasonably anticipated threats or hazards to the security or integrity of the CI; and (iii) protects against unauthorized access to or use of the CI that could result in harm or inconvenience to the other party.
 Each party shall use at least the same degree of care in protecting the CI as the party uses to protect its own CI of like kind (but in no event less than reasonable care).
 The parties agree that CI shall not be used for any purpose outside the scope of this Agreement and that neither party shall disclose any CI to any third party without the other party’s prior written consent other than to: (i) its legal counsel and accountants; (ii) to potential investors, lenders, purchasers of either party’s business, or underwriters in connection with their due diligence in future financings, acquisitions mergers or public offerings of either party; or (iii) as required by law.

-6.6 HIPAA.
+6.5 HIPAA.
 If Customer is a Covered Entity, then the terms of the Business Associate Addendum at www.reputation.com/legal/business_associate_terms shall be incorporated into this Agreement as if expressly set forth herein.
-As part of the Services, Company may send emails to patients of a Covered Entity to request reviews or to seek responses to surveys.
-Covered Entity shall take all required steps to ensure that the recipients of emails have consented to receive such communications that may contain PHI from Covered Entity at the email addresses provided.
+As part of the Services, Company may send emails or texts to patients of a Covered Entity to request reviews or to seek responses to surveys.
+Covered Entity shall take all required steps to ensure that the recipients of emails or texts have consented to receive such communications that may contain PHI from Covered Entity at the email addresses or phone numbers provided.

 7. SUPPORT AND SERVICE LEVEL AGREEMENTS

 7.2 Basic Training.
 The Company will provide basic product training to the Customer to enable them to use the purchased Services.
-The training will be provided via Reputation University, an in-application video training program.
+The training will be provided via Reputation Help Center (help.reputation.com), a cloud-based resource for training videos and frequently asked questions.
 All training material will be available in English.
+Supplemental or enhanced training may be purchased separately.

 7.3 Maintenance.
 The Company shall maintain the SaaS reputation management platform and related modules (the “Platform”) as necessary to ensure the proper delivery of the Services.
 All licenses include bug fixes, patches and new version releases.